Research-Based

 SUPERHUMAN Pre-Workout Dosage, Packaging, & Pricing

-Here’s a look at the nutritional facts per ingredient:
+Here’s the nutritional breakdown per ingredient:

 • Sodium – 50mg